melezhik/swat/README.md

 # Dynamic routes

 There are possibilities to create a undetermined routes using `:path` placeholders.
-Let say we have application confirming GET /foo/:whatever requests where :whatevery is arbitrary sting like: GET /foo/one or /foo/two or /foo/baz.
+Let say we have application confirming GET /foo/:whatever requests where :whatever is arbitrary sting like: GET /foo/one or /foo/two or /foo/baz.
 Using dynamic routes we could write an swat test for it.

-First let's create difinition for `` `whatever` `` path in swat.ini file.
-This is as simple as create bash variable with a randome sting value:
+First let's create definition for `` `whatever` `` path in swat.ini file.
+This is as simple as create bash variable with a random sting value:

     # Place this in swat.ini file
     export whatever=`cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 5  | head -n 1`

-Now we should inform swat to use bash varibale $whatever when generating request for /foo/whatever
+Now we should inform swat to use bash variable $whatever when generating request for /foo/whatever

     $ mkdir foo/:whatever

-And finaly drop some check expressions for it:
+And finally drop some check expressions for it:

     $ echo 'generator [ $ENV{"whatever"} ]' > foo/:whatever/get.txt

-Of cousre there are as many dynamic parts in http requests as you need:
+Of course there are as many dynamic parts in http requests as you need:

     # Place this in swat.ini file
     export whatever=`cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 5  | head -n 1`